 Time: 1-2 hours for the best possible quality.

 This one is our favourite.
 We helped our students write a letter to their mothers or special female role model.

 They expressed thanks for all the things they’ve learned from them.
 Students are brilliantly expressive in describing everything from learning to use the toilet to learning family card games.
 We helped brainstorm a list of ideas and then let students write their notes.
-Some students chose to write a rough draft before making a good copy, but this is isn’t as important as the sentiment of the letter.
+Some students chose to write a rough draft before making a good copy, but this isn’t as important as the sentiment of the letter.